agustingenoud/spark-delta_lake-jupyterlab/README.md

 Build from scratch docker images from the Dockerfiles.
 Create a Spark cluster (1 Main + 2 Workers) and a Jupyter Lab interface.
+Based on the great [article](https://towardsdatascience.com/apache-spark-cluster-on-docker-ft-a-juyterlab-interface-418383c95445) of André Perez.

 ### Go to a terminal